autonomouslogic/eve-ref/distributed-market-history-plan.md

 ## Authentication

-HTTP header `X-Api-Key: <key>`. `DaemonApiKeyAuth` is a Helidon `HttpFilter` applied globally.
+HTTP header `X-Api-Key: <key>`. `DaemonApiKeyAuth` is a Helidon SE `Filter` applied globally.
-Returns `401 Unauthorized` (JSON body `{"error": "unauthorized"}`) on missing or wrong key.
+Returns `401 Unauthorized` (JSON body `{"error": "unauthorized"}`) on missing or wrong key, comparing keys with `MessageDigest.isEqual` (constant-time).
 API key is a shared secret configured via environment variable on both daemon and each worker.

 ---